Quasi-Experimental Shift-Share Research Designs: Shift-Share IV in Practice

-Taken together, these sensitivity, falsification, and overidentification exercises suggest that the ADH approach can be reasonably viewed as leveraging exogenous shock variation via our framework.
+Taken together, the sensitivity, falsification, and overidentification exercises suggest that the ADH approach can be reasonably viewed as leveraging exogenous shock variation via our framework.
 This is notably in contrast to the analysis of \textcite{GPSS}, who find the ADH exposure shares to be implausible instruments via different balance and overidentification tests.
+This contrast should perhaps come as no surprise.
+As mentioned, the exogeneity of industry employment shares is an \emph{ex ante} implausible research design, because it is invalidated by any unobserved labor demand or supply shocks across industries (which we view as an inherent feature of the economy).

+In contrast, our approach relies on the exogeneity of the specific ADH trade shocks, allowing for endogenous exposure shares.
+With this view, the potential confounders are a more specific set of unobserved industry shocks (namely, unobserved shocks that would correlate with the ADH shocks), rather than any unobserved shocks.
+In principle, the conditions for shock orthogonality could still fail because of these specific unobserved shocks.
+In practice, our balance tests indicate that there is little evidence to suggest that the ADH shocks are confounded.

+Our ADH application therefore illustrates two points.
+First, the assumptions of our framework are plausible, both \emph{ex ante} and \emph{ex post}, in an influential empirical setting, where an alternative SSIV framework is inapplicable.
+Second, our framework helps researchers translate shock-level identifying assumptions to appropriate SSIV regression controls, falsify those assumptions with appropriate balance tests, and perform correct inference.